bsoumyata/Onboarding-Buddy/README.md

 1. UI sends question → **n8n Webhook**
 2. **n8n AI Agent**:
    - Uses OpenAI for response
-   - Pulls policy/benefits info from Notion
+   - Pulls checklist/policy/benefits info from Notion
    - Keeps short-term context (“memory”)
 3. **Format response** → return to UI

 > Note: In production, the knowledge base would point to the company’s sources (HRIS, policy hub, benefits portal).
 No live company data is used here.

-## 📸 Screens & assets
-See `/assets/` for screenshots:
-- `landing.png` — home/hero with sample prompts
-- `checklist.png` — essential tasks list
-- `chat.png` — policy/benefits Q&A

-> Tip: Add a short GIF of the chat flow (`chat-demo.gif`) to make the repo skimmable.

 ## 🔧 Run notes (for reviewers)
 - Lovable UI is live via the link above.
 - The chatbot endpoint was run locally via n8n for the demo.
-- If you want to import the workflow, use the JSON in `/workflow/` and set:
+- If you want to import the workflow, use the JSON `Onboarding Buddy Workflow.json` and set n8n credentials for:
-  - `OPENAI_API_KEY` (n8n credentials)
+  - OPENAI API
-  - Notion credentials & DB IDs (for the mock KB)
+  - Notion Integration

-## 🤝 Credits
-- Built by **Soumyata Binani** (Product Management)
-- Tools: Lovable, n8n, Notion, OpenAI API, Figma

 ## ⚖️ License